From April 2008 the law requires that all children’s deaths must be reviewed by the local Child Death Overview Panel.

 - Identify lessons that can be learned from these patterns or trends

-- Take action to improve the safety and wellbeing of children in the area
+- Take action to improve the safety and wellbeing of children in the local area

-The panel meets several times a year and all information is strictly confidential and treated with sensitivity and respect.
+The panel meets monthly and all information is strictly confidential and treated with sensitivity and respect.

-The panel is chaired by a representative of the Croydon Safeguarding Children Board and includes health professionals and representatives from the local authority and the police.
+The panel is chaired by the Director of Public Health and membership includes health professionals, representatives from the local authority and the police.
 Find further information here about the Child Death Overview Panel Terms of Reference & membership

-The remit of the CDOP also includes a Rapid Response function.
+The remit of the CDOP also includes a Rapid Response function, which should be held within 5 working days of the death.
 The Rapid Response process includes a group of key professionals who come together for the purpose of enquiring into, and evaluating, the unexpected death of a child.
 Professionals involved in this process provide initial support to the family and help to inform the subsequent CDOP review process.